If you’re planning on hitting the slopes on your next holiday, a standard travel insurance policy probably won’t cover you.

 Because you’re adding additional cover to a travel insurance policy, you’ll have cover for the standard things like lost and stolen possessions, medical expenses, trip cancellation and repatriation back to the UK.
 But you’ll also have cover for:

 What’s covered, and how much cover you have, varies between policies.
 You can find out exactly what cover is available by looking at policy docs - if you’re unsure just give the insurer a call.

-The average premium for a single winter sports policy, without pre-existing medical conditions, between January 2018 and December 2018 was £18.78.
+The average premium for a single winter sports policy, without pre-existing medical conditions, in 2020 was £30.89.

 The price of your policy depends on a whole host of factors, like the country you’re visiting, duration of your trip and your age.
 Compare policies to get the best deal.

 Yes, you can.
 If you’re going skiing with family or friends, you can take out a group policy with winter sports cover.
 It’ll probably work out cheaper than insuring everyone separately too.